-You want to build a website for yourself and you want to build it fast.
-While you surf the web to find ways to easily build a website, you stumble upon Squarespace.
+You want to build a website for yourself, and you want to make it fast.
+While you surf the web to find ways to make a website quickly, you stumble upon Squarespace.
 Squarespace is a website builder that is known for its ease of use.
-Before you decide to go ahead with Squarespace, you should really consider a few things.
+Before you decide to go ahead with Squarespace, you should consider a few things.
 This comparison of Squarespace with WordPress will help you make a better decision about building your website.

 Let’s get straight to the point.
 You want to use these platforms to build your website.
 But exactly how are you going to do it?
 What are the steps involved in building the website?